plaid/tiny-quickstart/react/README.md

 #### OAuth flow fails to start

 Ensure you've added the redirect URI present in the **.env** file as a [configured URI in your Plaid account](https://dashboard.plaid.com/team/api).
 The two values should be identical.

-## The code

-## Notes:

-There is no error handling code anywhere, and some important TODOs